JanssenProject/jans/docs/README.md

 ```

-2. Creating an User: With this option, An adminstration can easilty
-can create an user resources.
+2. **Creating an User**: With this option, An adminstration can create  user resources easily.
+To create an user, you need to provide user value for its attributes.
+List of attributes are given below:

+    1. familyName
+    2. givenName
+    3. middleName
+    4. honorificPrefix
+    5. honorificSuffix
+    6. displayName
+    7. password
+    8. Email

+  Optiaonal Fields:

+      1 schemas
+      2 id
+      3 meta
+      4 externalId
+      5 nickName
+      6 profileUrl
+      7 title
+      8 userType
+      9 preferredLanguage
+      10 locale
+      11 timezone
+      12 active
+      13 phoneNumbers
+      14 ims
+      15 photos
+      16 addresses
+      17 groups
+      18 entitlements
+      19 roles
+      20 x509Certificates
+      21 urn:ietf:params:scim:schemas:extension:gluu:2.0:User

+You can skip less important attributes if you want.
+Please see below to create an user.
+Please see below follow-up method to create an user.

 ```